 Let’s brush up on art lessons and review the kinds of color schemes:

 Monochromatic – Varied shades and hues of one color.
 Excellent for clean style and playing it safe.

 Analogous – Colors beside one another on the color wheel.
 Commonly groups of “cool” or “warm colors” Produces a low-key yet pleasing look.

 Complementary – Contrasting hues opposite each other on the color wheel.
 Perfect for those who want to make bold choices.

 Triadic – Three colors in equal distance of one another on the color wheel.
 Generally a mix of deeper and softer hues.
 Creates a charming, harmonious effect.

 You can use these colors to personalize each room in your house!
-Of course, this depends on whether you have an open or sectioned floor plan.
-Old Brand New has a superb piece on making use of color in open floor layouts.
+Of course, this depends on whether you have an open or carpet floors.
 Make note of the use of neutrals and complementing shades to balance out pops of color.
 This will help keep a feel of rhythm and balance through your home.

 You can also think about having clear partitions between the rooms in your house.
 This allows you to explore a bit more with your color scheme.
 It also lets each family member personalize their bedrooms without clashing with the entire house.

 This is the most basic principle of design that you could use in any project.
 But it’s all the more useful for home remodeling projects.